MythicalLTD/Framework/.github/README.md

 # MythicalFramework

-One of the best frameworks to start learning php <3
+One of the best frameworks to start learning php <3 and building production ready applications with over `11.40K` lines of code!

 ## Support
 Donations: